11/4/11

 The transom begins to take shape from a nice 3/4" piece of drift-ply.

-Having done it once, I would not recommend cutting frames from driftwood.
+Having done it once, I would not recommend cutting frames by hand from driftwood.
 Perhaps with a table saw it might work better.
 Very time consuming.
 Though, having done it once, does increase the odds that I'll do it again!

 Frames are ready for assembly.
 Quite the mix of woods.
 I had to do 2 over again as they disintegrated when the screws went in.